Hitlerjunge Quex (film): Themes

+Release

+Hitlerjunge Quex was approved by the censors on 7 September 1933, presented to Hitler at the Ufa-Phoebus Palace in Munich on 12 September, and premiered at the Ufa-Palast am Zoo in Berlin on 19 September.
+Thousands of Hitler Youth members lined the streets during the Munich showing.
+Rudolf Hess, Joseph Goebbels, Hermann Göring, Robert Ley, Ernst Röhm, and other high Nazi functionaries also attended the Munich showing.

-The film premiered in the United States at the Yorkville Theatre on the Upper East Side of Manhattan on 6 July 1934 as Our Flag Leads Us Forward and in March 1942 in Paris as Le jeune hitlérien.
+It was premiered in the United States as Our Flag Leads Us Forward at the Yorkville Theatre on the Upper East Side of Manhattan on 6 July 1934 and in March 1942 in Paris as Le jeune hitlérien.
+Over 20 million people saw the film and it was still being show at the Hitler Youth's jugendfilmstunden by 1942.

+The film was shown in a double bill with Leni Riefenstahl's Nazi propaganda film Triumph of the Will at the Olympia Theatre in Dublin, Ireland on 27 October 1935.
+The event was organised by the German Legation and was attended by about 200 people.
+The Garda Síochána (Irish police) feared the screening would be disrupted by communists and provided heavy protection inside and outside the theatre.
+They noted the attendance of Senator Joseph Connolly who was an Irish government minister, as well as diplomats from Belgium, France, Germany, and Poland.

 Reception

-Adolf Hitler, Rudolf Hess, Joseph Goebbels and other high Nazi functionaries attended the first premiere in Munich.
 Goebbels reflected on the film as follows: "If Hitler Youth Quex represents the first large-scale attempt to depict the ideas and world of National Socialism with the art of cinema, then one must say that this attempt, given the possibilities of modern technology, is a full-fledged success."
 By January 1934 it had been viewed by a million people.

-Hitlerjunge Quex is now classified in Germany as a Vorbehaltsfilm (conditional film), meaning it is illegal to show it outside of closed educational events guided by an expert.
+It was banned in Germany after World War II.